luisarizmendi/rhel-edge-quickstart/README.md

 ## Serverless service with podman image auto-update

-This demo.based on a [Red Hat Summit 2021 demo](https://github.com/RedHatGov/RFESummit2021), shows how you can create a Serverless service using just [Podman](https://podman.io/).
+This demo.based on a [Red Hat Summit 2021 demo](https://github.com/RedHatGov/RFESummit2021), shows how you can create a Serverless service using  [Podman](https://podman.io/) automating the installation using the `kickstart.ks` file.
 You will be also able to play with the [Podman auto-update feature](https://docs.podman.io/en/latest/markdown/podman-auto-update.1.html).

+### Preparing the demo

 The steps to run this demo are: